TULiberalArts/Center-for-for-the-Study-of-Force-and-Diplomacy/pages/funding.md

 Any paper written by an undergraduate student in the 2019-2020 school year submitted by either the student or a faculty member at the student’s college or university, is eligible.
 The paper must address an issue, contemporary or historical, that demonstrates the intersection of force and diplomacy in international affairs.
 Papers should be no longer than forty-five (45) pages in length.
 The selection committee will accept only electronic submissions.
 Please email papers as an attachment in any format, along with the name and contact information of the paper’s author.
 Please make sure that the file is clearly titled (ApplicantsName-submission.doc, for example), and include the paper’s title, author’s name, and an email address in the document itself.

-**The deadline for submissions is 5:00 pm on Sunday April 12, 2020.**
+**The deadline for submissions is 5:00 pm on April 12, 2021.**

-Please address all questions and Electronic Submissions to [Brandon Kinney](mailto:tuj6194@temple.edu).
+Please address all questions and Electronic Submissions to [Joshua Stern](mailto:tuj64084@temple.edu).

 **Previous Winners:**
+- 2020: Scott Hedberg, University of Kansas, [“Failure to Influence: US Information Service - Vietnam, 1954-1957”](https://drive.google.com/file/d/1BsDGh1YjG7XbQHfKUCnk2fNCN_-CLDkJ/view?usp=sharing)
+- 2019: No Winner
-- 2018: Holden Zimmerman, University of Kansas, "Defensive Humanitarianism: Swiss Internment Camps in WWI"
+- 2018: Holden Zimmerman, University of Kansas, ["Defensive Humanitarianism: Swiss Internment Camps in WWI"](https://drive.google.com/file/d/13rU5eQz3raMjx0dvEImPsb0lX6l-qcCs/view?usp=sharing)
 - 2017: Charlotte Blatt, Dartmouth College, ["Operational Success, Strategic Failure: Assessing the 2007 Iraq Troop Surge"](https://liberalarts.temple.edu/sites/liberalarts/files/CharlotteBlatt-Submission%20%281%29.pdf)
 - 2016: Erica Ma, University of Pennsylvania, ["A State Divided: The Decisive Impact of Third-Party Interventions on Secession Conflicts (1945-2011)](https://liberalarts.temple.edu/sites/liberalarts/files/Erica%20Ma_submission%20FINAL.pdf)"
 - 2015: Nathan Hausman, United States Air Force Academy, ["Competing Narratives: Comparing Perspectives on NATO Intervention in Kosovo"](https://liberalarts.temple.edu/sites/liberalarts/files/Hausman%20US-Russia%20Kosovo.pdf)